rmnhg/stackstorm-kafka/sensors/README.md

 # sensors

-The sensors folder contains sensoros.
+The sensors folder contains sensors.
 See [Sensors](http://docs.stackstorm.com/sensors.html) for specifics on writing sensors and registering TriggerTypes.